J. Robert Oppenheimer: Security hearing

-Teller testified that he considered Oppenheimer loyal to the US government, but that:
+Teller testified that he considered Oppenheimer loyal to the U.S. government, but that:

-This led to outrage by the scientific community and Teller's virtual expulsion from academic science.
-Ernest Lawrence refused to testify on the grounds that he was suffering from an attack of ulcerative colitis, but an interview transcript in which he condemned Oppenheimer was presented as evidence in his absence.
-Groves, threatened by the FBI as having been potentially part of a coverup about the Chevalier contact in 1943, likewise testified against Oppenheimer.
+Teller's testimony outraged the scientific community, and he was virtually ostracized from academic science.
+Ernest Lawrence refused to testify, pleading an attack of ulcerative colitis, but an interview in which Lawrence condemned Oppenheimer was submitted in evidence.

 Many top scientists, as well as government and military figures, testified on Oppenheimer's behalf.
-Inconsistencies in his testimony and his erratic behavior on the stand, at one point saying he had given a "cock and bull story" and that this was because he "was an idiot", convinced some that he was unstable, unreliable and a possible security risk.
-Oppenheimer's clearance was revoked one day before it was due to lapse anyway.
-Rabi commented that Oppenheimer was merely a government consultant at the time anyway and that if the government "didn't want to consult the guy, then don't consult him".
+Physicist Isidor Isaac Rabi said that the suspension of the security clearance was unnecessary: "he is a consultant, and if you don't want to consult the guy, you don't consult him, period."
+But Groves testified that, under the stricter security criteria in effect in 1954, he "would not clear Dr. Oppenheimer today".

+At the conclusion of the hearings, the board revoked Oppenheimer's clearance by a 2–1 vote.
+It unanimously cleared him of disloyalty, but a majority found that 20 of the 24 charges were either true or substantially true and that Oppenheimer would represent a security risk.
+Then on June 29, 1954, the AEC upheld the findings of the Personnel Security Board, by a 4–1 decision, with Strauss writing the majority opinion.
+In that opinion, he stressed Oppenheimer's "defects of character", "falsehoods, evasions and misrepresentations", and past associations with Communists and people close to Communists as the primary reasons for his determination.
+He did not comment on Oppenheimer's loyalty.

-During his hearing, Oppenheimer testified willingly on the left-wing activities of many of his scientific colleagues.
-Had Oppenheimer's clearance not been stripped, he might have been remembered as someone who had "named names" to save his own reputation.
-As it happened, Oppenheimer was seen by most of the scientific community as a martyr to McCarthyism, an eclectic liberal who was unjustly attacked by warmongering enemies, symbolic of the shift of scientific creativity from academia into the military.
-Wernher von Braun summed up his opinion about the matter with a quip to a Congressional committee: "In England, Oppenheimer would have been knighted."
+During his hearing, Oppenheimer testified on the left-wing activities of ten of his colleagues and previous acquaintances, mostly in reference to activities in the late 1930s.
+These ten people's activities were already public knowledge through prior hearings and activities (such as Addis, Chevelier, Lambert, May, Pitman, and I. Folkoff) or already known to the FBI.
+Some believe that had his clearance not been stripped, he might have been remembered as someone who "named names" to save his own reputation, but as it happened, most in the scientific community saw him as a martyr to McCarthyism, an eclectic liberal unjustly attacked by warmongering enemies, symbolic of the shift of scientific work from academia into the military.
+Wernher von Braun told a Congressional committee: "In England, Oppenheimer would have been knighted."

-In a seminar at The Wilson Center in 2009, based on an extensive analysis of the Vassiliev notebooks taken from the KGB archives, John Earl Haynes, Harvey Klehr and Alexander Vassiliev confirmed that Oppenheimer never was involved in espionage for the Soviet Union.
-Soviet intelligence tried repeatedly to recruit him, but was never successful; Oppenheimer did not spy on the United States.
-In addition, he had several persons removed from the Manhattan Project who had sympathies to the Soviet Union.
-Haynes, Klehr and Vassiliev also state Oppenheimer "was, in fact, a concealed member of the CPUSA in the late 1930s".
-According to biographer Ray Monk: "He was, in a very practical and real sense, a supporter of the Communist Party.
-Moreover, in terms of the time, effort and money spent on party activities, he was a very committed supporter".
+In a seminar at The Wilson Center in 2009, based on an extensive analysis of the Vassiliev notebooks taken from the KGB archives, John Earl Haynes, Harvey Klehr and Alexander Vassiliev confirmed that Oppenheimer never was involved in espionage for the Soviet Union, though Soviet intelligence tried repeatedly to recruit him.
+Further, he had several persons removed from the Manhattan Project who had sympathies to the Soviet Union.
+For their part, Jerrold and Leona Schecter conclude that based on The Merkulov Letter, Oppenheimer must have been only a "facilitator", not a spy in the strict sense (although he would fall under that legal category in the U.S.).